About me

 As surgical robots become increasingly autonomous, who ensures they're safe before they reach operating rooms?

-I was previously the Clinical Research Fellow at the Penn Center for Human Appearance, where I co-authored a textbook chapter on minimally invasive anterior component separation, published on machine learning methods to augment surgical risk modeling with unstructured data, and explored applications of 3-D computer vision for peri-operative decision-making.
-See selected publications.
+I was previously the Clinical Research Fellow at the Penn Center for Human Appearance, where I studied machine learning methods to improve surgical risk modeling with unstructured data and applications of 3-D computer vision for peri-operative care, with a specific focus on abdominal wall reconstruction for incisional hernia.

 What does "headclone" mean?